-Each box of <invented name> contains 28 tablets, with a set of self-adhesive strips showing the days of the week.
+Each box of [To be completed nationally] contains 28 tablets, with a set of self-adhesive strips showing the days of the week.
+The pack sizes are 1x28, 3x28 and 6x28 tablets.

-Each strip of <invented name> contains 21 white active tablets containing <75 micrograms> <0.075 mg> of gestodene, and <20 micrograms> <0.020 mg> of ethinylestradiol, and 7 green placebo tablets, which are inactive.
+Each strip of [To be completed nationally] contains 21 white active tablets 0.075 mg (equivalent to 75 micrograms) gestodene and 0.020 mg (equivalent to 20 micrograms) ethinylestradiol and 7 green placebo tablets, which are inactive.

-<invented name> active white tablets also contains the inactive ingredients: lactose monohydrate (59.12 mg), microcrystalline cellulose, povidone K-30, magnesium stearate and polacrilin potassium.
+Each active white tablet also contains the inactive ingredients: lactose monohydrate (59.12 mg), microcrystalline cellulose, povidone K-30, magnesium stearate and polacrilin potassium.